UG4/ugcore/README.txt

 - a recent version of boost should be located somewhere on your machine.
   At least boost 1.34 is required.
   UG only uses boost headers.
-The boost library thus doesn't has to be build.
+The boost library thus doesn't have to be build.
   Consider setting an environment-variable BOOST_ROOT to the path that contains boost.

 - start in the root folder of UG4 (.../ug4/trunk)